On the topological aspects of the theory of represented spaces: Compactness

 \section{Compactness}

-Compactness is occasionally described as a generalization of finiteness, in that compactness means that it can be verified that a property applies to all elements of a space -- so in same sense, compact spaces admit a form of exhaustive search, despite potentially having uncountable cardinality.
+Compactness is occasionally described as a generalization of finiteness, in that compactness means that it can be verified that a property applies to all elements of a space -- so in same sense, compact spaces admit a form of exhaustive search\footnote{For the idea of exhaustive search of infinite sets, see \name{Escard\'o} \cite{escardo5}.}, despite potentially having uncountable cardinality.
 Compactness both plays a r\^ole as a property of spaces, as well as inducing a represented space of subsets of a given space.
-We provide various equivalent characterizations of the former, and list various useful computable operations on the latter. \begin{definition} A represented space $\mathbf{X}$ is (computably) compact, if the map $\isempty_{\mathbf{X}} : \mathcal{A}(\mathbf{X}) \to \mathbb{S}$ defined via $\isempty_{\mathbf{X}}(\emptyset) = \top$ and $\isempty_{\mathbf{X}}(A) = \bot$ otherwise is continuous (computable). \end{definition}
+We provide various equivalent characterizations of the former, and list various useful computable operations on the latter. \begin{definition} A represented space $\mathbf{X}$ is (computably) compact, if the map $\isempty_{\mathbf{X}} : \mathcal{A}(\mathbf{X}) \to \mathbb{S}$ defined by $\isempty_{\mathbf{X}}(\emptyset) = \top$ and $\isempty_{\mathbf{X}}(A) = \bot$ otherwise is continuous (computable). \end{definition}